zkFold/zkfold-cardano/e2e-test/asterizm/README.md

 ```

 What it does:
-- Builds a tx that spends a UTxO containing the relayer token.
+- Builds a tx that references a UTxO containing the relayer token.
 - Validates:
-  1. relayer's policy id is in the on-chain Registry (thread-token points to it)
+  1. relayer's policy id is in the allowed set (embedded in client's minting policy)
   2. `hash(message) == hash in relayer token-name`
 - Mints a client token and creates an output containing the message as datum ("reveal").